nanofuzz/nanofuzz/README.md

 ## Scope and Limitations

 NaNofuzz is an **experimental** testing platform developed by the Accelerated Testing Research Program at Carnegie Mellon University's School of Computer Science.
-Therefore, NaNofuzz is **not** intended for production use; however, contributions are welcome to address the limitations below.
+While NaNofuzz is **not** intended for production use, contributions are welcome to address the limitations below.

 NaNofuzz supports exported standard and arrow functions with any mixture of the following parameter types:
  - Numbers (integers and floats, signed and unsigned)